wwyiwzhang/caksu/README.md

 ### Cluster
 To run the job cleaner in a cluster, create a deployment following `job-clean-controller.yaml` in the `example` folder.
 ## References
+Aaron Levy's presentation from KubeCon 2017.
+Highly recommend to check it out!